PhoenixDAO/phoenix-lottery/README.md

 3. Set the Phoenix Lottery address on the Randomizer contract by using the `setPhoenixLottery()` function so that it can call the `endLottery()` function from the main Lottery contract with the randomly generated lottery winner.
 You can find a complete description of the steps in the tests.

-4. Get a Snowflake EIN for you account in order to create a participate in lotteries since it's the main way of interacting with the lotteries instead of addresses.
+4. Get a PhoenixIdentity EIN for you account in order to create a participate in lotteries since it's the main way of interacting with the lotteries instead of addresses.
 The contract automatically detects if you have an EIN associated with your account.

 5. That should be it.
 You now should be able to use the Phoenix Lottery contract.